 Synching Inventory Between Xero and Woocommerce

-This page discusses how inventory works in Xero and Woocommerce and the issues that arise in connecting and synchronising them using Xeroom.
+This page discusses how inventory works in Xero and Woocommerce and the issues that can arise in connecting and synchronising them using Xeroom.

 How Inventory Works in Xero

 By default xero does does not manage inventory.
 You can turn it on individually product by product or do them all in bulk by exporting them all to a CSV file adding the required info and then reuploading it back into Xero.
 The whole process is detailed here https://help.xero.com/uk/InventoryTracked.
 The accounting entries are given here https://help.xero.com/Inventory_Accounting.

 You will need two accounts one to track the inventory movements called the Inventory Asset Account (IAA) and another for the cost of inventory purchases – this can be your standard Cost of Goods Sold (COGS) account.
 The IAA is a special clearing account of type inventory which holds the values for all inventory movements/adjustments.
 You can set multiple IAAs although Xeroom can only use one.
 Adjustments can be manually added in Xero for a product by either adding an opening balance or as a movement.
 Depending on how your Xero is set up this will generate a purchase bill which credits creditors and debits the IAA or a credit to the COGS account and a debit to the IAA.
 These purchase bills are generated by Xero using the purchase item unit price.
 If you are using tracked inventory to link to WooCommerce and don’t wish these purchase bills to hit and clutter up your debtors and related accounts then either set the purchase price to zero or set up a dummy COGS.